notatallshaw/Pip-Resolution-Scenarios-and-Benchmarks/README.md

 # Prerequisites

-These scripts rely on uv so that any python version can be downloaded to run any particular version of Python.
-First you will need to install uv: https://github.com/astral-sh/uv?tab=readme-ov-file#installation
+These scripts rely on uv so that any python version can be used, you will need to install uv: https://github.com/astral-sh/uv?tab=readme-ov-file#installation

 # Running the scripts